fadnavismehul/sql-preview-cursor/README.md

 2. Write your SQL query
 3. Click the "Run Query" Code Lens above your query, or:
 4. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
-5. Select "Presto: Run Query"
+5. Select "SQL Preview: Run Query Under Cursor"

+### Managing Database Password

+For secure authentication, you can set your password in two convenient ways:

+#### **Via Settings (Easiest)**
+1. Open Settings → Search "SQL Preview" → Click "Set Password" button next to the Password field
+2. The field will show `[Password Set]` when configured

+#### **Via Command Palette**
+1. **Set Password**: `SQL Preview: Set Database Password` - Enter your password in a secure input field
+2. **Clear Password**: `SQL Preview: Clear Stored Password` - Remove the stored password

+The password is stored securely using OS-level encryption and never appears in your settings files.

 ### Viewing Results

-Results will appear in the "Presto Results" panel in the Activity Bar.
+Results will appear in the "SQL Preview" panel in the Activity Bar.
 The results view provides:

 - Sortable columns (click column headers)
 - Filterable columns (using floating filters below column headers)